-Take in the beautiful shoreline + open space with stars wisher abox - it is a , talminen cultural pine to suith mountains to the ise ,, talminen cultural
+Take in the beautiful shoreline + open space with stars wisher abox - it is a talmining cultural pine to suith mountains to the isa, talmining cultural

-3) Away I vow Hustle JBustle of a growing metropolital Dass 12 the eith.
+3) Away I row Hustle JBustle of a growing metopolital Dass 12 the city.

-Her Generate Mone Active Uses WHAT DO YOU THINK WOULD WITH THE PARK?
+Her Generate Mone Active Uses WHAT DO YOU THINK WOULD WITH THE PACK?

-Why are examples always from somewhen abse.
-Aren't Hen good examples in other places in Henrois??
+Why are examples always from somewhen above.
+Aren't Hen good examples in other places in Henroise?

 WATER ACTIVITY RESTRICTED (SWEF, FIShing, ed.)
-NIET WORLD ALLESS POOLA OVER AN Children appropriate non-noushe connectal actuates within the park. - the Level of activity in Kaknaka is skylocketing.
-No other park in Hawni sustains Asolf.
-Parks are finness through The Court has Equeed it out, let then the our the pave. red estate texas, general finds or a small amount of
+NIET WORLD ALLESS POOLA OVER AN Children appropriate non-invasible commercial activities within the park. othe Level of activity in Kaknake is skylocketing.
+No other park in Hawai Sustains Asolf.
+Parks are finness through The Court has Equeed it out, let than the our the park. red estate texes, general finds or a small amount of

-- MORE AREA THAT CAN BE USED (MOUNDS & Slopes do of ALLON MAXIMUM WHIZATION OF ACROSOR
+- MORE AREA THAT CAN BE USED (MOUNDS & Slopes do LOT ALLOW MAKIMUM LEGISLATION OF ACTORDED.

-· Orban gardening - edible landscaping in parks, community greenhouse
+.
+Urban gardening - edible landscaping in parks, community greenhouse